-ECLUSE is building a network of steam and condensate pipes between the thermal Indaver/SLECO processing plants and a number of companies in Waasland Port.
-This will enable the companies to purchase heat according to their own requirements.
+ECLUSE is a network of steam and condensate pipes between the thermal Indaver/SLECO processing plants and a number of companies in Waasland Port.
+This enables the companies to purchase heat according to their own needs.

 The heating network transports steam generated during incineration through an insulated steam pipe to the steam consumers.
 The transport is done efficiently and without appreciable loss using superheated steam at high pressure (40 bar) and high temperature (400 °C).

 The hot water passes through condensate piping back to Indaver/SLECO where it is used once again as feedwater in the steam boiler.
-The pipelines will be around 5 kilometres long and will be laid partly underground (1 km) and partly above ground (4km).
+The pipelines are approximately 5 kilometres long and are laid partly underground (1 km) and partly above ground (4km).
 ECLUSE applies a solidarity principle for its heat extractors.
 Each purchaser pays the same rate for transport.

 Customers for green heat in the Waasland Port are mainly companies in the chemical sector due to the energy-intensive nature of the business.
-The ECLUSE-customers are all Essenscia members (Belgian Federation for Chemistry and Life Sciences Industries), based in the Waasland Port and committed to purchase heat from ECLUSE for a long period of time: ADPO, Ashland, Monument Chemical, Ineos Phenol and Lanxess.
-It will be used as process steam.
-The condensate pipe passing the company DP World will be used for heating purposes in the office buildings.
+The ECLUSE-customers are all Essenscia members (Belgian Federation for Chemistry and Life Sciences Industries), based in the Waasland Port and committed to purchase steam from ECLUSE for at least 10 years.
+ADPO, Ashland, Monument Chemical, Ineos Phenol and Lanxess use this steam in their production processes.
+The condensate pipe passing the company DP World is used for heating purposes in the office buildings.